If a compiler neglects to make semantic checks, problems can occur

 CS 754: Compiler Construction

 C++ provides virtual and non-virtual multiple inheritance.
 Java only permits multiple inheritance of ``interfaces.''
 Is Java's multiple inheritance like C++ virtual multiple inheritance or the nonvirtual kind?
 Explain!
-What are the pitfalls of full multiple inheritance?
-Explain using examples from a hypothetical extension of Cool with multiple inheritance.
+What are the pitfalls of full multiple inheritance in C++?
+How does Java avoid them, even with Java 8's ``default'' methods?

 Researchers have proposed ``traits'' and ``mixins'' as way to give expressive power while avoiding the problems of multiple inheritance.